kiracherie/kiracherie.github.io/alterate_index.md

 ## Header 2
 I like to code, craft, cook, clean... what other things do I like that starts with c?

-Here is a piece of code that I found
+Here is a piece of code that I wrote
 `let x = fun`

-Here is a block of code that I found
+Here is a block of code that I wrote
 ```
 x = 3
 y = 2